nervosnetwork/fiber-website/src/pages/docs/getting-started/simple-game.md

 ## Overview

-This tutorial will guide you through creating a simple [Phaser.js](https://phaser.io/) game that integrates with the Fiber testnet.
+This tutorial will guide you through creating a simple [Phaser.js](https://phaser.io/) game that integrates with the Fiber Testnet.
 You'll learn how to implement real-time token transfers within a game environment, enabling instant micro-payments based on in-game actions.
 This demonstrates how traditional game mechanics can be seamlessly enhanced with blockchain functionality.

 <img class="max-w-[600px] mx-auto" src="/imgs/docs/simple-game/game-cover.png" alt="Game Cover" />